Memorable Manitobans: William McTavish (1815-1870)

-From 16 November 1869 to February 1870 he was virtually (and sometimes actually) imprisoned in Fort Garry by Louis Riel, mostly bedridden with advanced tuberculosis.
-What actions he took were through the agency of his private secretary, J. J. Hargrave (his nephew) and A. G. B. Bannatyne, his brother-in-law.
+From 16 November 1869 to February 1870 he was virtually (and sometimes actually) imprisoned in Upper Fort Garry by Louis Riel, mostly bedridden with advanced tuberculosis.
+What actions he took were through the agency of his private secretary, Joseph James Hargrave (his nephew) and Andrew Graham Ballenden Bannatyne (his brother-in-law).
 He resigned on 15 January 1870.
 He and his family left for Scotland on 17 May 1870, and he died upon disembarkation at Liverpool in July.

 This page was prepared by Gordon Goldsborough.